ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/sql.markdown

 }
 {CODE-BLOCK/}

+Attachments can be also accessed by using `getAttachments()` helper function (instead of grabbing them from metadata).
+The existence of an attachment can be checked by
+`hasAttachment(name)` function.

 ### Transforming to VARCHAR and NVARCHAR

 There also two additional functions created specifically for dealing with VARCHAR and NVARCHAR types: